Jatin-9158/Jatin-9158/README.md

 ## Projects

-- **LeetCode Solutions:** I've solved over 100 problems on LeetCode, showcasing my proficiency in algorithms and data structures.
-- **Coding Ninjas Practice:** Actively participating in coding challenges and practice sessions on Coding Ninjas to enhance my coding skills.
+- Coding Ninjas Practice: Actively participating in coding challenges and practice sessions on Coding Ninjas to enhance my coding skills.
-- **College Projects:** Collaborating on various projects related to software development, machine learning, and web development as part of my academic curriculum.
+- College Projects: Collaborating on various projects related to software development, machine learning, and web development as part of my academic curriculum.

 ## Get in Touch